★★★★★ 5.0 (60 Reviews)

 1

-Moisture-resistant substrate screwed to studs with proper gap at floor.
+Cement board or equivalent moisture-resistant backer screwed to studs with proper gap at floor.
 Never standard drywall in wet areas.

 2